When we say the word values for personal lives, we refer to a moral compass that guides our right and wrong, and what we

 The most iconic product of the Red Bull brand is the can.
 Red Bull is not sold in bottles, so every time you have a Red Bull you use up a can.

 The brand reassures you about its environmental responsibility by highlighting its key brand value as sustainability.

 2. Chick-fil-A – Community-minded

 Chick-fil-A is a fast food chain, like a zillion other chains.

 So they build their competitive advantage by focusing on their brand value of ‘giving back’ and building communities.

 3. H&M – Diversity and inclusion

-H&M is yet another mega brand who clearly indicate what their brand values are, diversity and inclusion being a main one.
+H&M is yet another mega brand that clearly indicates what its brand values are, diversity and inclusion being a main one.

 Even when you walk into their stores, you always see people of different backgrounds.